20% off your first purchase with code: SHOP24

 • You can customize the height for your students.

-The downsides - You need a decent amount of wall space and Command hooks can be rather pricey.
-If you create a classroom wishlist to share with parents at Meet the Teacher, hooks would be a great item to put on your list!
+The downsides – You need a decent amount of wall space and Command Hooks can be pricey.
+If you create a classroom wishlist to share with parents at Meet the Teacher, hooks would be a great item to include!